mappo7/ec-site-traits/_traits/119-selective-layer-reroll.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-*This Trait was proposed by @mrbrownwhale as part of our first community Trait creation contest.*
+**Community Trait Proposed by:** @mrbrownwhale

-This card gives you the ability to select layers in the accidental collaboration artwork(s) on your card and reroll them.
+This Trait gives you the ability to **select layers in the accidental collaboration artwork(s) on your card and reroll them**.
 With Selective Layer Reroll, you also get higher chances of rolling a “Perfect.”
 This is a one-time trait and is burned after use.

-On the back of each card (and on the front of Founders) is at least one 5-layered “accidental collaboration” piece.
-Ether Cards commissioned 15 artists to each design a set of layers.
-Other layers called “commons” feature the Ether Cards diamond.
-These layers were then combined using Chainlink VRF to produce unique combinatory artworks.
-Cards with all 5 layers by a single artist, or “Perfects” are some of the most rare and have traded at high premiums.
-Each combination creates its own vibe.
-Each vibe is a coordinate in the Ether Cards universe.
+*Terms and conditions apply.